-In the NTBC study, the tyrosine concentration was described as "tends to be higher in patients with eye symptoms."
+In the NTBC Study, the tyrosine concentration was described as "tends to be higher in patients with eye symptoms."
 No details were reported.
 Several patients with reported or occasional tyrosine levels above 1,000 μ mol/L had not experienced any eye symptoms.

-The median of tyrosine concentration increased from 140 μ mol/L to 387 μ mol/L after one year of treatment with nitisinone.
+The median of tyrosine concentration increased from 140 $\mu mol/L$ to 387 $\mu mol/L$ after one year of treatment with nitisinone.

-In the Quebec study, 12 episodes of asymptomatic elevations of ALT level \ge 60 U/L were reported, but they all spontaneously resolved without changes in dose of the study drug.
+In the Quebec Study, 12 episodes of asymptomatic elevations of ALT level \geq 60 IU/L, but spontaneously resolved without changes in dose of the study drug.